-In the usual hospital setting, escalating care for a deteriorating patient is mostly a hierarchal process with nurses informing the ward doctors who will review the patient and then may get a more senior doctor to review and finally the patient being reviewed by the Intensive Care Team and being transferred to Intensive Care if required.
+In the usual hospital setting, escalating care for a deteriorating patient is mostly a hierarchal process with nurses informing the ward doctors who will review the patient, and then may get a more senior doctor to review, and finally, the patient being reviewed by the Intensive Care Team and being transferred to Intensive Care, if required.
 This all takes time, which when a child’s health is deteriorating, is crucial.
-The Rapid Response initiative is a process where upon noticing the first signs of deterioration or concern, any hospital staff or particularly parents (who may not know what is wrong but do know that something is wrong with their child) are able to urgently inform a specialized team of doctors and nurses who will arrive at the ward and give immediate attention to the patient.
+The Rapid Response initiative is a process whereupon noticing the first signs of deterioration or concern, any hospital staff or particularly parents (who may not know what is wrong but do know that something is wrong with their child) are able to urgently inform a specialised team of doctors and nurses who will arrive at the ward and give immediate attention to the patient.

 The desired outcome from Adam’s presentation is that everyone approves of the initiative and work towards making it successful.
 But would Adam get the support he is looking for if he was simply to announce the change?
 Probably not, because he is asking people to stop doing what they know and have always been doing, to start doing something new and risk control being taken away from them.
 There would be worries like: